telus/tds-core/guide/getting-started/designers.md

 ## Master Sketch file

 The TDS Master Sketch file was used prior to the DSM library.
-If for any reason you need access to these legacy versions, there are two ways you can download them.
-Here you can also find the **TDS_Grid.sketch** file that may be used to kick start your project.
+If for any reason you need access to these legacy versions, you can download them from the *assets > source files* in the TDS project on [Invision Enterprise](https://telus.invisionapp.com/).

-1. **GitHub**: You can always download the latest (and previous) Master Sketch file on the [TDS release page](https://github.com/telusdigital/tds/releases).

-2. **Invision Enterprise**: If you have access to the TDS project in the [TELUS Invision Enterprise](https://www.invisionapp.com/) account you can view access the **latest** (and previous versions) Master Sketch files in the assets > source files

 ![InVision Asset Source Files](invision_assets_sourcefiles.png)

+Here you can also find the [**TDS_Grid.sketch**](https://invis.io/a/R31H14GV9THP) file that may be used to kick start your project.

 ## Fonts